 Juliet O’Neill is an Ottawa-based journalist who has done stints as a foreign correspondent in Washington, Moscow and London and as a national political reporter.
 She worked for The Ottawa Citizen, Southam News and the Canadian Press.
 Juliet was honoured with the committee’s World Press Freedom Award in 2005 and with the Charles Lynch Award for outstanding coverage of national news in 2009.

-Canadian Commission for UNESCO
+Director of Secretariat, The Canadian Commission for UNESCO